 In the meantime, the Group devotes its best efforts to raise staff awareness of occupational health and safety.
 It communicates health and safety knowledge and guidelines to employees by formulating health and safety policy and procedure, staff manual, orientation and on-the-job training, and various safety notices, posters and slogans, which remind them to stay safe when performing job duties.
-The Group encourages office staff to work out more and puts up occupational safety and health posters as precautions against occupational diseases.
+Occupational safety and health posters and warnings are placed at prominent position.
 Employees with driving duties contribute to workplace safety through orientation training for drivers and enhanced inspection of vehicle safety.
 These occupational health and safety initiatives help to minimise risks and safeguard the interests of employees, customers and other stakeholders.

 The Group strives to comply with all health and safety laws and regulations, including the "Occupational Safety and Health Ordinance (Cap.
 509 of the Laws of Hong Kong)"; "Production Safety Law of the People's Republic of China"; "Law of the People's Republic of China on Prevention and Control of Occupational Diseases"; "Regulations on the Reporting, Investigation and Disposition of Work Safety Accidents of the PRC"; "Special Rules on the Labour Protection of Female Employees of the PRC"; and "Regulation on Work-Related Injury Insurance of the PRC".
-During the Reporting Period, the Group has not identified any breach of health and safety related laws and regulations.
+During the Reporting Period, the Group did not aware of any non-compliance with laws and regulations relating to health and safety issues.